prisma/engine-images/README.md

-# Prisma Images WIP
+# Prisma Images

-This repo contains all custom images used to build and run Prisma.
+This repo contains all build images for the [Prisma engines](https://github.com/prisma/prisma-engine).

-Todo: OpenSSL notes: Forward compatible, but not backwards -> Needs lowest version of x that we want to support, not highest (e.g. 1.0.x -> 1.0.1)
+Images are based on the requirements of the ["Binaries" spec](https://github.com/prisma/specs/blob/master/binaries/Readme.md).

+Images are based on the lowest common denominator of glibc and OpenSSL.
+In practice, this means:
+- OpenSSL variants 1.0.1 and 1.1.0: OpenSSL is forwards, but not backwards compatible.
+For example, 1.0.1 works with 1.0.2, but not vice versa.
+- We use the lowest image of an OS that we want to support (e.g. jessie for Debian) due to glibc restrictions.
+As with OpenSSL, glibc is forwards, but not backwards compatible.
+- On the lowest image mentioned above, we install OpenSSL either manually or via package manager, whichever is fitting.

 ## Images
-- **Legacy build image**: Used before the transition to the native image.
-- **Prisma build image debian**: Current build image containing Rust and Graal runtimes for compilation.
-Based on debian.
-- **Prisma runtime image graal**: Large runtime image that uses GraalVM instead of the JVM like we do on the apapsix java alpine image.
-DEPRECATED.
-- **Prisma rust image**: Slim build image for our Rust code.
-- **Prisma lambda build image**: DEPRECATED
-- **Prisma centos6 image**: Lambda & Zeit now compatible centos with glibc 2.17 & OpenSSL 1.0.1.
+- **Debian**: Debian-based build images for OpenSSL 1.0.1 and 1.1.0 and glibc 2.19.
+Usable for all debian derivatives (Ubuntu, Mint, etc.) and Arch Linux.
+- **RHEL**: CentOS-based build images for OpenSSL 1.0.1 and 1.1.0 and glibc 2.19.
+Usable for all RHEL derivatives (RedHat, CentOS, Amazon Linux, etc.).
+- **Cross**: Cross compilation image, currently for Windows MSVC cross compilation.

 ## How to build
 - CD into the folder you want to build.
-- `make build` builds the image locally.
+- `make build` builds the image(s) locally.
-- `make push` pushes the image to DockerHub.
+- `make push` pushes the image(s) to DockerHub.
+- Notes:
-- Note: You require the appropriate DockerHub rights to push.
+  - You require the appropriate DockerHub rights to push.
-- Note: Pushing to master triggers a CI build that releases new images.
+  - Pushing to master triggers a CI build that releases new images.
-- **Note: The legacy build image is not build on CI**

-## Important Notes
-- If you want to convince CI to take your newly build images, bump your image version in the Makefiles (including the tag).
-Then update the build cli to take your new image tag.